SimonCadge/rails_caesar_cipher_solver/README.md

 2. Any non-alphabetic characters (e.g. spaces, punctuation) are ignored

 While developing this I followed the principle of Test Driven Development, using `rspec` to define the required behaviour first and then writing the simplest code required to make the tests pass.

+Since this is just a small demonstration I decided to use a cheap DigitalOcean droplet to host the website, making use of the [DigitalOcean Ruby on Rails Droplet Template](https://marketplace.digitalocean.com/apps/ruby-on-rails).

 ### Local Usage:
 Must have a DetectLanguage API key configured in the `DETECT_LANGUAGE_KEY` environment variable.